 Google Drive actually has a few of its own free budget templates!
-Just click the link above and then select to ‘make a copy’ to be able to edit it yourself.
+Just click the link above and then select ‘make a copy’ to be able to edit it yourself.

 A really cool annual budget tracker from Google Sheets again – this is a great option if you prefer to keep things digital rather than print out a piece of paper to work from each month.

-An awesome Google Sheets template shared on Reddit (click the link in the title to go to the Reddit thread with full instructions).
+An awesome Google Sheets template was shared on Reddit (click the link in the title to go to the Reddit thread with full instructions).

 Another good option if you’d prefer to keep track of your money digitally rather than opting for a printable.